tlswg/tls-key-update/draft-ietf-tls-extended-key-update.md

  * NKU - ExtendedKeyUpdate(new_key_update)
  * ACK - Acknowledgement message from {{Section 7 of DTLS}}
  * APP - application data payloads

+In the (D)TLS 1.3 state machines discussed below, SEND keys are the keys used by a peer to encrypt outbound records and RECEIVE keys are the keys used to decrypt inbound records.
+They are derived from the current application traffic secrets as defined in (D)TLS 1.3, and are replaced with the new ones after each successful Extended Key Update.

 ## TLS 1.3 State Machines